Zephyrus2822/Zephyrus2822/README.md

 # 💫 About Me:
-Hi, I am Rudranil Chowdhury, a front-end developer from India.
+Hi, I am Rudranil Chowdhury, a developer from India.
 I am currently pursuing my undergrad in Electronics and Communications Engineering.
 I have a passion for technology in general which gives me motivation to understand and build applications and hardware accessories.

 ## 🌐 Socials: